maptoolkit/maps-js/docs/type-aliases/FlyToOptions.md

 > `optional` **screenSpeed**: `number`

-The average speed of the animation measured in screenfuls per second, assuming a linear timing curve.
+The average speed of the animation measured in screenfulls per second, assuming a linear timing curve.
 If `options.speed` is specified, this option is ignored.

 ### speed?